 Obviously, I was still alive, and obviously, the world still needed saving.

 I tried on so many hats.
 Should I go to divinity school to pay homage to the God who had saved me from myself?
 Should I be a real writer, which was what my heart longed to do?
 Should I work in marketing, which is what seemed more practical?
 Should I run for political office, which is what people in my town started recruiting me to do after I morphed into a neighborhood leader somehow?

 What exactly was I supposed to do with this one life?

 The years flew by in a flurry of activity and an outward display of happiness, despite the fact that I would spend nights in a panic, locked in my bathroom, a cell phone in one hand and a knife in the other, still convinced that someone was going to break in and kill me.
 I got really good at hiding my terror and anxiety.
 It was my little secret.

-Somewhere along the way, I got married, became a dance instructor, metamorphasized into an accidental community leader, traveled across several continents.
-I kept achieving, accumulating possessions, striving to be the good wife, citizen, daughter.
+Somewhere along the way, I got married, became a dance instructor, became a community leader, and traveled across several continents.
+I kept achieving, accumulating possessions, and striving to be a good wife, citizen, and daughter.